shoisob2004037/Quiz-App/README.md

 3. AI Generated Quiz
 4. Ready Quiz of some topics.
 5. Dashboard with Quiz performance and scores.
-6. Resposive in every devices.
+6. Responsive in every devices.